stenwt/librarium/content/docs/04-clusters/06-cluster-management/01-cluster-updates.md

 # Overview

-Palette supports various kinds of updates to running clusters, such as upgrade of Kubernetes version, upgrade of add-on versions, the addition of new add-ons, removing existing ones, etc. Based on the nature of the change, one of the following two mechanisms can be used to apply cluster updates to the cluster.
+Palette provides functionality for upgrading Kubernetes clusters and add-ons, as well as the addition or removal of add-ons.

+There are two methods for applying cluster updates:
+- Cluster profile based updates
+- Configuration overrides

+These methods are described below.

 # Cluster profile based updates

 <InfoBox>

-**Kubernetes Version Upgrades:** We recommend our users to go for single-step upgrades of Kubernetes minor versions.
-E.g., Kubernetes version 1.18.x is to be updated to 1.19.x, not a direct upgrade to 1.20.x
+**Kubernetes version upgrades:** We recommend users perform single-step upgrades of Kubernetes minor versions.
+For example, to upgrade a cluster from Kubernetes version 1.18.x to 1.20.x, users should first upgrade to 1.19.x, and then to 1.20.x.

-**Kubernetes Version Downgrades:** We do not recommend downgrading the Kubernetes versions.
+**Kubernetes version downgrades:** We do not recommend downgrading the Kubernetes versions.

 </InfoBox>

-Fundamental changes to the cluster’s definition, such as upgrading Kubernetes versions, installing new packs, uninstalling previously installed packs, and updating default pack configuration, are initiated through the cluster profile.
-These changes result in update notifications on all the clusters that are instantiated from the cluster profile.
-Update notifications consist of detailed information about all the changes applied to the profile since the initial installation or the previous update.
-In addition, users can update the clusters individually at an appropriate time.
+Fundamental changes to cluster definitions, such as upgrading Kubernetes versions, installing new packs, uninstalling packs, and updating default pack configurations, are initiated by altering the associated **cluster profiles**.
+Changes to cluster profiles trigger **update notifications** for all associated clusters.

+Update notifications consist of detailed information describing the changes applied to the profile since the initial installation or the previous update.
+In addition, users can update clusters individually at an appropriate time.

 <InfoBox>